chanzuckerberg/miniwdl/docs/runner_reference.md

 Please [file an issue](https://github.com/chanzuckerberg/miniwdl/issues?q=is%3Aopen+is%3Aissue+label%3Ainterop) for any other incompatibilities observed.

-Additionally, miniwdl's `version development` strives to implement [features and changes pending](https://github.com/openwdl/wdl/pulls?q=is%3Apr+is%3Aclosed) for the next specification release, though this is best-effort and potentially unstable.
-Current examples include:
+Additionally, miniwdl's `version development` strives to implement [features and changes pending](https://github.com/openwdl/wdl/pulls?q=is%3Apr+is%3Aclosed) for the next specification release (best-effort & potentially unstable).
+The `Directory` type is a salient current example.

-* `Directory` type
-* struct literals
-* abbreviated syntax for passthrough call inputs
-* several library functions